Clinical Affective Neuroscience Laboratory

 The primary focus of our research is on identifying mechanisms underlying negative symptoms.
 Our initial studies examined the most straightforward explanation for avolitional symptoms in schizophrenia- that individuals fail to engage in activities because they do not find them rewarding; however, this hypothesis was not supported because subjective and neurophysiological response to rewarding stimuli is intact in schizophrenia.
 This finding lead us to explore why apparently normal hedonic responses do not translate into goal-directed behavior in schizophrenia.
 We have demonstrated that abnormalities in several aspects of reward processing (e.g., reinforcement learning, effort-cost computation, value representation, uncertainty-driven exploration) that are driven by aberrant cortico-striatal interactions may prevent intact hedonic responses from influencing decision-making processes that are needed to initiate motivated behavior.
 We have also demonstrated that avolition is associated with dysfunctional cognition-emotion interactions (e.g., memory, attention), emotion regulation abnormalities, social cognition impairments, a reduction in the positivity offset, and anhedonic beliefs.
 In the past few years, we have expanded our work on the etiology of negative symptoms into the psychosis prodrome, where we have found that reward processing deficits predict the severity of negative symptoms in at-risk youth.
 However, due to the greater propensity for depression in this phase of illness, hedonic deficits play a greater role in negative symptoms in the prodrome than in schizophrenia, propagating forward and creating deficits in other aspects of reward processing that also occur in schizophrenia.
 We are currently conducting longitudinal studies to determine which reward processing mechanisms associated with negative symptoms predict the emergence of psychotic disorders versus other conditions (e.g., depression) in youth at clinical high-risk for psychosis in the CAPR R01.
 Most recently, we are exploring a novel "bioecosystem" theory of negative symptoms that proposes interactions between person-level biological and psychological factors with environmental systems (microsystem, mesosystem, exosystem, and macrosystem) that cause or maintain negative symptoms.

 In collaboration with colleagues in psychiatry, Dr. Strauss has conducted clinical trials examining the efficacy of pharmacological treatments for negative symptoms.
 Based on our studies showing a role for endogenous oxytocin in social cognition deficits and negative symptoms, we examined the efficacy of oxytocin as a treatment for asociality.
 In two trials, oxytocin was not more effective than placebo, and we recently extended this work by demonstrating that combining oxytocin with psychosocial treatment has no added benefit over psychosocial treatment alone.
 Most recently, we are exploring the efficacy of a novel app-based cognitive training intervention for improving emotion regulation abnormalities via a direct mechanistic effect on the prefrontal cortex.
-We are examining whether increased prefrontal activation leads to better emotion regulation, and whether this translates into reductions in negative symptoms, positive symptoms, and improved functional outcome Dr. Lauren Luther is also exploring the efficacy of a cognitive behavioral mHealth intervention for negative symptoms using a novel app-based therapy.
+We are examining whether increased prefrontal activation leads to better emotion regulation, and whether this translates into reductions in negative symptoms, positive symptoms, and improved functional outcome We have also explored the efficacy of a cognitive behavioral mHealth intervention for negative symptoms using a novel app-based therapy.

 We use EEG to examine the time-course of neural activity in relation to various emotional and cognitive processes.
 EEG involves recording electrical activity along the scalp.
 EEG measures voltage fluctuations resulting from ionic current flows within neurons.
 In our studies, we have primarily been interested in Event Related Potentials (ERPs), which are averaged EEG responses that are time-locked to stimuli in an experiment.
 For example, we have examined time-locked response to pleasant, unpleasant, and neutral images to explore the time-course of affective response in people with schizophrenia compared to controls.
 Our EEG studies are conducted within our laboratory in the Psychology Department.
 We have three 64-channel Brain Vision ActiChamp Systems.
 We have been using EEG/ERPs since 2010.